tutorialhorizon/react-webpack-setup/README.md

 THIS BRANCH
 ---
 In this branch you find the code that renders a d3 tree as a react component.
+The article for this project can be read [here](http://javascript.tutorialhorizon.com/2014/09/08/render-a-d3js-tree-as-a-react-component/).

 To run the project, do the following